 - Has no distinct shape and takes up the shape of its container

-Both liquids and vapors are fluids but vapors (gaseous state) are compressible and liquids are effectively incompressible.
-This means that a compressor is TECHNICALLY a pump but a pump is not a compressor.
+Both liquids and vapors are fluids, but vapors (gaseous state) are compressible.
+Liquids are effectively incompressible.
+This means that a compressor is TECHNICALLY a pump, but a pump is not a compressor.

-In both a pump and a compressor a pressure differential is created between the inlet and the outlet but in the case of a compressor there is a change of volume from inlet to outlet forcing the vapor molecules into a smaller area.
+In both a pump and a compressor, a pressure differential is created between the inlet and the outlet.
+However, in the case of a compressor, there is a change of volume from inlet to outlet, forcing the vapor molecules into a smaller area.

-While you can “compress” a vapor by forcing it into a smaller container you CANNOT do this with a liquid without extreme pressures.
-This is why we must work so hard to ensure that liquid refrigerant stays out of a compressor because it will destroy it when the compressor attempts to compress it, that is unless the compressor is equipped with some method of providing clearance when liquid is introduced into the head.
+While you can “compress” a vapor by forcing it into a smaller container, you CANNOT do this with a liquid without extreme pressures.
+(You can read more about that in this article.)
+This is why we must work so hard to ensure that liquid refrigerant stays out of a compressor because it will destroy it when the compressor attempts to compress it—unless the compressor is equipped with some method of providing clearance when liquid is introduced into the head.